BDC Hamburger Icon

 The Civil Rights Act of 1964 expressly prohibits harassment or unequal treatment in the workplace based on race, gender, religion, age or nationality.
 It also prohibits employment discrimination as part of the hiring process.
 It has since expanded to further protect employees with disabilities with the ADA, which requires reasonable accommodations for employees.

-States and employers have added their own anti-discrimination laws based on other factors, including sexual orientation and gender identity.
+States and employers have added their own antidiscrimination laws based on other factors, including sexual orientation and gender identity.

-It’s crucial that your employees know the distinction between unfavorable treatment at work and discrimination and what to do if they believe they’ve been discriminated against.
+It’s crucial your employees know the distinction between unfavorable treatment at work and discrimination and what to do if they believe they’ve been discriminated against.

 To help avoid a discrimination lawsuit or claim, you should always follow these best practices: